LHMak/multinational-retail-data-centralisation75/README.md

   - Orders table: Table in which each column is a UUID from one of the other data sources.
 It acts as the centre of the star-based schema made in the the destination PostgreSQL database.

 - An AWS S3 bucket:
-  - Card details: PDF document containing customer card details.
+  - Card details: PDF document containing customer payment card details.
   - Product data: CSV file containing information about goods the company sells.
   - Date events data: JSON object containing details of each sale the company has made.